Figure 1. Drilling into Marcellus Shale (Google Images)

 GSA Critical Issue: Hydraulic Fracturing

-Hydraulic fracturing has become a highly contentious public policy issue because of concerns about the environmental and health effects of its use.
+Hydraulic fracturing remains a highly contentious public policy issue because of concerns about the environmental and health effects of its use.
 What are the environmental risks of hydraulic fracturing?
 What are the health risks from the chemicals injected into the ground?
 Will it take away water needed for food production and cities?
 Does it trigger earthquakes?
 Does expansion of this technology for fossil fuels mean a decreased commitment to renewable energy technology?
+Are the environmental and health risks well understood and managed?